cs1302uga/cs1302-tutorials/recursion.md

     } // countFrom
     ```

 You might also see a recursive solution to this problem!
+Can you identify the recursive cases (subproblems)
+and base cases?

 Think of countFrom(5) as: print(5) then call countFrom(4)
          countFrom(4) as: print(4) then call countFrom(3)